dkebler/mdwiki-kickstart-template/index.md

-### How to Edit the Content of this Website
+### How to Use this Kickstart Template to Roll Your Own Markdown Wiki

 If you are seeing this then you have a functioning copy of [mdwiki kickstart template](https://github.com/dkebler/mdwiki-kickstart-template).
 This is a simple template for a [MDwiki based website](http://dynalon.github.io/mdwiki/#!index.md)

-Here is github repo of this template wiki that you can clone and has more details on usage and deployment.  [mdwiki kickstart template](https://github.com/dkebler/mdwiki-kickstart-template)
+Here is github repo of this template wiki that you can download or clone and has more details on usage and deployment.  [mdwiki kickstart template](https://github.com/dkebler/mdwiki-kickstart-template)

 Use any plain text editor to edit the .md files in the folder.
 [Sublime text editor version 3](http://www.sublimetext.com/) is a great choice.